BSFishy/homelab/README.md

 Here is a list of things that I want to do with this setup:

+- [ ] Rewrite readme with better information.
+This should include information about setting up the project, documentation about how the system works including things like bootstrapping tools if they exist, the services that are set up, etc.
 - [ ] Organize compose files into a more structured system.
 For example, put all tools into a root level `tools` directory, put all starr applications into a root level `starr` directory, etc.